 The permit is a temporary work permit for international students who have graduated from Canadian Designated Learning Institutions.
 The PGWPs are open permits that grant foreigners freedom to work anywhere in Canada as long they meet the requirements set out by the laws and regulations of each province or territory where it applies.

-To be eligible for a Post-Graduation Work Permit, you must meet two criteria:
+To be eligible for a PGWP, international students must meet the following criteria:

 You aren’t eligible for a PGWP if you:

-- Participated in the organization of American states fellowships program.
+• Participated in the organization of the American States fellowships program.

 Your permit to work in Canada is a process that takes 80-180 days.
 While you wait, you are free to find employment provided for students applying before the date their permits expire.
 It is 180 days after completing all study requirements and successfully graduating from an academic program.